Jabulani-N/holbertonschool-web_front_end/html_advanced/README.md

 In this project, you will learn how to use HTML tags to structure a web page.

+## Sources

+easy-to-read list of tags and such: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a

 No CSS, no styling - don’t worry, the final page will be “ugly” it’s normal, it’s not the purpose of this project.

 note to self: reference Ben's work for number 27